Score (1974 film): Plot

 As the night progresses, the two wives and two husbands pair off to wander and chat.
 During the course of their conversations, each of the naive couple admit to dissatisfaction, including a questioning whether they ever should have gotten married.
 Eddie, it turns out, was Betsy's brother's best friend.
-There is a hint that he and Eddie were maybe closer than friends, although Eddie doesn't seem to know that Betsy might realize that.
+There is a hint that he and Eddie were maybe closer than friends, although Eddie does not seem to know that Betsy might realize that.
 Betsy, meanwhile, lets her hair down and is even a little worried something might "happen" between her and Elvira.
 She also gets giddy at saying the word "fuck" for the first time.
 Downstairs, Jack remarks to Eddie that just before he and Elvira were married, she commented, "Jack, I'd hop in the sack with a porcupine if it struck my fancy."

 Elvira and Betsy end up in the upstairs bedroom, with Jack and Eddie in the downstairs den.
 A quick phone call between the swinging couple has them agree that midnight is the deadline for them both.
 As the late night progresses, both introduce their perspective seductees to amyl nitrite (each says the same line as they do: "Bingo!") and when asking for the time, interpret the respective watches as either "slow" or "fast" depending upon their own desires.

 Both Eddie and Betsy are simultaneously seduced, receiving and giving oral sex.
 Betsy is even penetrated with a strap-on (while wearing a collar and leash).
 Eddie, penetrated by Jack, has a brief hallucination that the person making love to him is Betsy.

 In the morning, Jack and Elvira consider the score pretty much even.
 Betsy and Eddie are confused, each thinking perhaps the other is the "normal" one.
 Betsy even makes a remark about them both being "porcupines."
 When Mike suddenly arrives for a visit, just as Jack and Elvira are getting ready to have a ménage à trois with Betsy, Jack invites him, too, boasting that they "play all kinds of games around here".
 A chance remark brings out the fact Mike and Eddie both enjoy bowling.
 Somewhat to Jack and Elvira's surprise, Mike leaves to play with Eddie and Betsy, who suggests they all get together soon to play "Bingo".